EAlhovik/AdventOfCode/2020/Day_20/task.md

 Assemble the tiles into an image. _What do you get if you multiply together the IDs of the four corner tiles?_

-Your puzzle answer was `7492183537913`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------